 You can also aim for a monthly 10% saving rate.
 This works if you have a stable income with the same monthly salary.
 You will have a set amount of savings each month.
 Ten percent may not be much, but it adds up!

 Rather than just saving straight-up, invest your money in an instrument that yields a return of around 8% to 10% or higher.
 Just a word of caution, though: don't fall for online investment scams that are rampant these days.

 Investing will help bring down your monthly savings while still meeting your tuition fund goal.
 You can start putting your savings in mutual funds, stocks, VUL insurance, or other investments.

-You can get this pre-need plan to save for child’s tuition for five or 18 years.
+You can get this pre-need plan to save for your child’s tuition for five or 18 years.
 An educational plan isn’t cheap, but it guarantees that you can send your child to a public or private college or university.
 This type of pre-need plan also ensures that your child’s tuition for the entire stay in college is covered.

-If you are a GSIS or SSS member, you can get an educational assistance loan, with a financial aid of up to PHP 20,000.
-CHED also offers a student loan program for tertiary education.
+If you are a GSIS or SSS member, you can get an educational assistance loan, with a financial aid of up to ₱20,000.
+CHED also offers a student loan program for tertiary education in the Philippines.
 The amount you can get depends if its’ a short-term or long-term loan.
-However, you can use the financial aid to buy books, tuition and fees, or other education-related supplies.
+However, you can use the financial aid to buy books, tuition, and fees, or other education-related supplies.

-You may also turn to private financial institution to fund your kid’s cost of education.
-Private lenders typically have higher limit on financial aid.
+You may also turn to a private financial institution to fund your kid’s cost of education.
+Private lenders typically have higher limits on financial aid.
 Consider getting a personal loan based on your kid’s needs.
 Of course, you still must ensure you can afford the monthly repayments or you may find yourself racking up debts left and right.